Gubaer/josm-scripting-plugin/docs/v1/native.md

 ## Enriched Java classes &ndash; Mixins

-The JOSM Scripting Plugin ships with JavaScript **mixins** for some Java classes, particularly those used in scripts often.
+The scripting plugin ships with JavaScript **mixins** for some Java classes, particularly those used in scripts often.

 A JavaScript mixin decorates a Java class with additional properties and methods implemented in JavaScript.